 Tulsi in traditional usages

-'Adaptogens are special plants and herbs that have the ability to re-balance us, no matter we may be off-kilter.'
+"Adaptogens are special plants and herbs that have the ability to re-balance us, no matter how we may be off-kilter."

-They help us become more resilient and better able to deal with anything that may come our way.
-Thus, within Ayurveda, holy basil is more commonly used in a preventive way rather than as a medicine as we understand them in the Western tradition.
-If you have practiced yoga, you probably have some awareness of how it makes you feel as compared to other types of exercise.
+If you have practised yoga, you probably have some awareness of how it makes you feel as compared to other types of exercise.
 Yoga brings us fluidity and ease in mind, body, and spirit in a way that aerobic exercise, while important, does not.
-We can compare tulsi to yoga.
-Long live the Queen, indeed!
+Tulsi is a bit like yoga; it’s a holistic way of caring for yourself.